as6325400/Qart/README.md

     - The first parameter is the path of the image to be merged.
     - The second parameter is the version of the QR code to be generated.
     - The third parameter is the error correction level of the QR code to be generated.
-    - The fourth parameter is the version of the mask. (option)
+    - The fourth parameter is the version of the mask 0 ~ 7. (option)
-    - The fifth parameter is the mode of the positioning point. (option)
+    - The fifth parameter is the mode of the positioning point can use "Normal" and "Micro". (option)

     ```py
     Qr.generate("img.png", 6, "L", mask = 0, mode = "Normal")